huilinghe19/sardana_practise/tango_practices/README.md

 When I use the function of taurusform, the functions about sardana and spock work well.
 But some device servers do not work well, such as tango test, and tango starter.
 I have spent lots of time to check the problem, why tango test and tango starter can not work.
 During this time, I have learned somthing about tango control,  how to operate the tango device servers or devices in jive, and also astor.
-Up to now, tango test and starter work.
+Up to now, I have already known how tango test and starter work and how to start them.

 Process: